-If you're considering going to school, and are a Meijer team member or a child of a Meijer team member, consider applying for the Fred & Lena Meijer Scholarship – you could receive one of two $10,000 awards, or one of numerous $3,000 awards.
+If you're considering going to school, and are a Meijer team member or a child of a Meijer team member, consider applying for the Fred & Lena Meijer Scholarship - you could receive one of multiple $3,000 and $10,000 awards.

 It's as easy as 1-2-3

 The word "essay" can be a scary word.
 But a scholarship essay is really just telling a story about what your reasons are for attending college and what you hope for in the future.
 It's sharing the story of what brought you to the decision to attend college.

 Here are four tips to writing an excellent scholarship essay:

 This year's Fred and Lena Meijer Scholarship winners speak about the importance of applying for this scholarship opportunity... and it's easier than you think!

 We really enjoy awarding the Fred and Lena Meijer scholarship and encourage everyone to apply!